Acacia kempeana: Uses

 Witchetty grubs are a traditional staple food in arid regions.
 These larvae feed on the roots of the witchetty bush (for which they are named), as well as other Acacia species.
 The bush also provides edible gum and seeds.

-Distribution

-The shrub is widely distributed through arid and semi-arid inland areas of Western Australia, South Australia, the Northern Territory and Queensland.
-It is often found growing on stony hillsides and in a variety of soil types, especially coarse textured alluvium, and can often form part of mulga woodland communities on plains with sandy to loamy soils.

-Cultivation
+Use in horticulture

-The shrub can be propagated from scarified seeds or seeds pre-treated in boiling water.
+Acacia kempeana can be propagated from scarified seeds or seeds pre-treated in boiling water.
 It grows well in an open, sunny and reasonably well-drained position and is suitable for most soil types.
 It is a hardy species in dry and low maintenance areas, well noted for being both drought and frost tolerant.